avirals554/kubernetes-basics/container_orchestration/README.md

 ## Status

 ⚠️ **Work in Progress**
-This project is currently under development.
+THis project is currently under development.
 More features and examples will be added over time.

 ## Contents